 Narrator: Off he went, as quickly as he could, and got there in less than a minute.
 He tiptoed past the guards to Fourth Brother, who was awake and waiting for him.
 Swiftly, they switched places, and Fourth Brother went home.

 Narrator: All the next day, the soldiers of the two armies tried to drown Fifth Brother.
 They threw him into the deep sea, but as he sunk down, his legs grew and grew.
 They grew so quickly that the water only came up to his knees.
-They threw him deeper into the water, but still it only reached as far as his waist.
+So they threw him deeper into the water, but still it only reached as far as his waist.
 Finally, they threw him into the very deepest part of the sea.
 Still, the waves barely reached his chin.

 Fifth Brother: Ahhhhh, I love the sea.
 How lovely and cool it is in the deep.